hackclub/jams/jams/singles/voxel-animation/en-US.md

 stopRec.disabled = true // This will disabled the stop recording button, since we haven't started a recording
 ```

-Here we just get the HTML elements so we can use them.
+Here we just get the HTML elements, so we can use them.

 ```js
 // () => {} This is a arrow function